 “Main level offers one-level living if desired; the master suite with luxury spa bath and double walk-in closets overlooks the private pond and stream.”

 “Don’t miss the elevated gazebo, steps from the multi-layered deck, with a screen for outdoor movies!”

 “Outdoors, the home is professionally landscaped with the same design aesthetic espoused by Susanka, with over 7,000 plants including the lovely fern garden.”

 Sarah Susanka has written a series of books on the concept of the “Not So Big House,” including:

 I’ve read most of them over the years and just revisited the original, The Not So Big House, after seeing this one on the market and recognizing it from the book.
 Want it?
 They’re asking a little under $2 million.
 Check the listing for more photos and information.
 Thanks to Jacqueline for telling me about it! 🙂

-*Amazon Affiliate links in post
+There are Amazon Affiliate links in this post.